mochoabuilds/-cognition-/README.md

-*** "Machine with a Memory: An Actionable Credit System for Cashierless Checkout"
+*** "An Actionable Credit System for Cashierless Checkout"

 *** Attached Code:  Packaged Goods Classifier (Proof of Concept)

+## 1 CIRCUMSTANCES OF CONCEPTION

+* During Spring 2020, when visiting my neighborhood corner store in Chicago my plan was to scoop some essentials.
+Waiting in a line that snaked up and down the aisles I maintained my physical distance on account of COVID-19 restrictions.
+Yet the line stretched too far and  new shopper entered, so I was left momentairly stuck between some loud talkers not wearing masks.
+After a few anxious minutes I exited, immediately thinking there must be a better way for regular customers to do checkout at the corner store.

-## 1 HELLO WORLD
+## 1 INTRODUCTION

-* Advances in machine learning have given neighborhood corner stores far shinier toolkits.
-This shift could spark major improvements in how corner stores run their business.
-This research functions as a mediator for our emerging urban experience.
-I believe the tools we build reflect what we value.
-My goal is to construct a reality that empowers the corner store while also advancing the neighboring community.
+* Advances in machine learning have given corner stores far shinier toolkits.
+Tools have gotten smaller, parallelised and now run along with smartphones, progress has become very fast.
+As computer vision improves, this could spark major improvements in how corner stores run their business.
+This research function as a mediator for the emerging corner store checkout experience.

+## 1.2  PURPOSE / PROBLEM SOLVED

-* Hyperlocal by nature, corner stores are inherently loyal to their surrounding community.
-Many souls been known to benefit from handshake deals that let neighbors grab goods on credit.
+* Hyperlocal by nature, corner stores are inherently loyal to their surrounding neighborhood.
+Many souls been known to benefit from handshake deals that let them grab goods on credit.
 This socio-economic infrastructure can't be underestimated.
-Corner stores are part pantry, part place to hug the block.
-They are key to safety and prosperity in your young midwestern cities.
 Their prescence can't be underestimated.

-## 1.2 WHY CORNER STORES?

 * To transform the corner store toolkit, and not just its IT department, we take mature open-source software and embed it in services everyone can trust.
-Our system assembles all the knowledge scattered throughout the corner store and translates it in ways that the system can use to create tools.
+Our system assembles all the knowledge scattered throughout the corner store and translates it in ways that the system can use to create new tools.

-* I've observed during my travels that regulars don't want to make payments, they want to do what a payment facilitates.
-Some loyal regulars may want the option to grab goods on credit without having to wait in line.
-We offer these people an intelligent AI edge solution for a simplier, clearer and more hospitable checkout experience.
-We make the corner store suddenly feel like ones pantry.
+* Our tools revolve around the idea that: people don't want to make payments, they want to do what a payment facilitates.
+Some regulars want the option to grab goods on credit and simply skip the line entirely.
+They want their corner store to be part pantry / part place to say hello.
+Such spaces are key to safety and prosperity in your young midwestern cities.
+We offer these regulars an intelligent AI solution that makes for a simplier, clearer and more hospitable checkout experience.

 * Walk in > Tap a tile > Shop > Walk out

 * What unique about our approach is that it accesses AI programs both remotely and locally rather than installing them on big old actual computers.
-Instead computations are done on hand sized computing devices equipped with their own cameras - so applications are highly automated, readily avaliable and easy-to-use.
-Early apps include:
+Instead computations are done on hand sized computing devices equipped with their own cameras - tools/apps are highly automated, readily avaliable and easy-to-use.
+Prototypes include:
 	* Autonomous Checkout >> System watches guests browse shelves, keeps a running tab of items taken from shelves and prompts guests with SMS payment upon exit
 	* What You "AlmostBought" App >> Detect guests cross product interactions to better understand product positioning strategies
 	* Data Exchange >> Guests share and sell their data for training machine learning models

 ## 1.3 HOW WILL WE DO IT?

 * To address our biggest challenge, the impracticality of approaching every machine learning problem with brute computing power, we looked for shortcuts.
-Rather than having software/edge devices see corner store scenarios thru step by step thinking, our tech sees scenarios with its own "intuition".
-It learns that from translated rules of thumb that humans also lean on, but struggle to articulate.
-Our in-house autoencoder does the translating of these rules of thumb to make real world scenarios more understandable for our applications.
-This is not our original system, but our current approach gives us more room to grow and boost our technology's accuracy and understanding of how guests could shop and leave happier.
+Rather than having our computer vision system see corner store scenarios thru step by step thinking, ours sees scenarios with its own "intuition".
+It learns that from translated rules of thumb about how people shop and leave happy that humans also lean on, but struggle to articulate.
+Our in-house autoencoder does the translating of these ethnographic field data on how hopstiable shopping experience happens with a human, and translating that into rules of thumb that make real world scenarios more understandable to our tools/apps.
+This is not our original system, but our current approach gives us more room to grow and boost our technology's accuracy.
 We have tried dozens of different ways to construct an autonomous checkout system before designing this one from scratch.

 ## 2 RELATED WORKS